svin24/svin24.github.io/content/blog/Megacorps-are-not-your-dream-job.md

 outputs: [html, gemtext]
 ---

-Megacorporations *do not* care about you.
+Megacorporations[^1] *do not* care about you.
 You're worth nothing to them.
 Google made $66 billion in 2014 &mdash; even if you made an exorbitant $500K salary, you only cost them .00075% of that revenue.
 They are not invested in you.
 Why should you invest in them?
 Why should you give a company that isn't invested in you 40+ hours of your week, half your waking life, the *only* life you get?

+[^1]: EDIT @ 23:37 UTC: It bears clarifying that I'm referring to extremely large companies, at or near the scale of FAANG (Facebook, Apple, Amazon, Netflix, Google).
+Hundreds of billions of dollars or more in market cap.

 You will have little to no meaningful autonomy, impact, or influence.
 Your manager's manager's manager's manager (1) will exist, and (2) will not know your